im-smuze/mypage/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: M.Eng.
-Stu. of Computer Science
+role: M.Eng. of Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: